Timeframe picker

 | summarize c1 = count()

-Applying granularity to line chart's NQL query
+Applying granularity to a line chart NQL query

 As mentioned above, the time granularity affects only the intervals displayed in the line charts.
 For all other chart types, granularity settings do not impact the query results.
 For instance, consider a dashboard containing the following widgets: